 Be empathetic.
 A film crew can be very disruptive when a production enters a business or home.
 People who aren’t in entertainment don’t realize just how long or chaotic production can be.
 I’ve seen many situations where people invited us to shoot, expecting the whole thing would only take a few minutes, unprepared for the twelve-hour workday.

-Try to execute on the agreement as soon as possible before the shoot; at least a week or two in advance.
+Execute the agreement as soon as possible before the shoot, at least a week or two in advance.

 If you haven't already done a tech scout, you'll want to before you secure the location.
 You don't want to sign papers and move forward until you know the location works for your team and your production.